The Co-operative Pension Scheme (Pace)

 We use your information for the following purposes:

-- communicating with you in relation to Pace, including any changes to your benefits and contributions;
+- communicating with you in relation to Pace, including any changes to your benefits and contributions and providing you with a copy of our pensioner magazine Evergreen (or its replacement) from time to time;

 - for general administration of Pace, including: to record and pay benefits; for actuarial valuations; for reviews we or our administrators conduct for statistical and reference purposes; and for other checks or administrative activities that may become necessary from time to time (like member tracing) should we happen to lose contact with you or to prevent fraud;